-1 This case involves the adequacy of disclosures that were made to the buyer during the sale of a commercial property and the seller's subsequent nonjudicial foreclosure and sale of the property when the mortgage payments were briefly interrupted because of an underlying dispute regarding mediation concerning the property.
-Two issues are presented: (1) whether the seller's failure to disclose certain facts regarding the property's sewer system is actionable under the commonlaw causes of action of nondisclosure and misrepresentation and (2) whether the seller's nonjudicial foreclosure of the property and ejectment of the Santiagos were wrongful under the facts of this case.
+This case involves the adequacy of disclosures that were made to the buyer during the sale of a commercial property and the seller's subsequent nonjudicial foreclosure and sale of the property when the mortgage payments were briefly interrupted because of an underlying dispute regarding mediation concerning the property.
+Two issues are presented: (1) whether the seller's failure to disclose certain facts regarding property's the sewer system actionable under the common-law causes of action of nondisclosure and misrepresentation and (2) whether the seller's nonjudicial foreclosure of the property and ejectment of the Santiagos were wrongful under the facts of this case.
 We answer both questions in the affirmative.